photoprism/photoprism-docs/docs/user-guide/settings/library.md

 Files that have exactly the same file and folder name are always stacked, for example `/2018/IMG_1234.jpg` and `/2018/IMG_1234.avi`.

-!!! attention ""
+!!! warning ""
-    If you change the stacking settings, already stacked files will not be unstacked automatically.
+    When you change the stacking settings, already stacked files will not be unstacked automatically.